mahynski/pychemauth/README.md

 >>> df, I, CSNS, CSPS, CEFF, TSNS, TSPS, TEFF = sp.figures_of_merit(pred, y_train.values)
 ~~~

-Refer to `examples/` for example usage and more explicit details.

-## Deploying on Google Colab
+# Deploying on Google Colab

 You can use this repo in the cloud by using [Google Colab](https://colab.research.google.com).
 Follow the instructions to set up an account if you do not already have one.